mdiluz/rove/docs/status.md

 * Commands are queued and then are executed in sequence
 * Rover inventory
 * Collectable materials
-* Rover integrity and damage
+* Rover has integrity and takes damage on collisions
 * Rover can repair

 ### Incoming features

 * Rover replacement and advancement mechanic
-* Account token security
+* Dormant rovers
+* Rover energy with solar charging
+* Day/night cycle
+* More hazards
+* Simple rover to rover communication

 ### Stretch goals

 * Render rover camera view
+* Account token security